 The school has very limited outdoor space, which usually provides an opportunity to generate income.
-The school must therefore focus on generating incomes from the internal spaces available.
+The school must therefore focus on generating income from the sports facilities at Rew Valley Sports Centre.

-We have taken responsibility for sports facilities that will make up part of our permanent site and have maximised the public use of these in the evenings aiming that these facilities should turn over a small profit for the school.
-There are plans to open the facilities at the weekend and to develop the upstairs area to allow for a fitness suite further increasing this income stream.
+We have taken responsibility for these sports facilities that will make up part of our permanent site and have maximised the public use of these in the evenings aiming that these facilities should cover running costs thereof and generate sufficient funds to invest into the centre.